Abe Coleman

 Abe Kelmer / Abba Kelmer (September 20, 1905 – March 28, 2007) was a Polish professional wrestler, promoter and referee, known by the ring names Abe Coleman, Hebrew Hercules, and Jewish Tarzan.
 At the time of his death, Coleman was believed to be the oldest professional wrestler in the world, and the only known wrestler to live past the age of 100 years.

 Early life

-Kelmer was born to a Jewish family in Żychlin, Poland in 1905.
+Kelmer was born to a Jewish family in Żychlin, Congress Poland in 1905.
 His father was a coal-seller.
 Kelmer had 15 older brothers and sisters, some of whom were murdered in the Holocaust.
 In 1923, he emigrated to Winnipeg, Manitoba, Canada, and later moved to New York City in the United States.